-- Upfront carbon footprint (A1-A5): This is used to award points for Credit 19.1 of Green Star Design & As Built NZv1.1.
-Credit 19.1 only accounts for upfront carbon within the drip line. - Upfront long-term stored carbon: This is used to award points for carbon storage following Credit 19.3 of Green Star Design & As Built NZv1.1. - Demolition carbon footprint to offset: If there was an existing building on the site that was younger than 50 years at the time of demolition, this is the carbon footprint that must be offset, either fully or partly depending on building's age. - Whole-of-life embodied carbon footprint (A-C): This is used as a sense-check to help ensure that burdens have not been shifted from upfront carbon to whole-of-life.
+- Upfront carbon footprint (A1-A5): Calculates points for Credit 21 of Green Star Buildings NZ and Credit 19.1 of Green Star Design & As Built NZv1.1.
+These credits only account for upfront carbon within the dripline. - Upfront long-term stored carbon: Calculates points for carbon storage following Credit 24 of Green Star Buildings NZ and Credit 19.3 of Green Star Design & As Built NZv1.1. - Demolition carbon footprint to offset: If there was an existing building on the site that was younger than 50 years at the time of demolition, this is the carbon footprint that must be offset, either fully or partly depending on building's age. - Whole-of-life embodied carbon footprint (A-C): This is used as a sense-check to help ensure that burdens have not been shifted from upfront carbon to whole-of-life.
 It includes EN 15804 modules A, B and C (i.e., it excludes credits from reuse and recycling).
-It is not part of the points calculation for Green Star Design & As Built NZv1.1. - Whole-of-life embodied carbon footprint (A-D): This is used as a sense-check to help ensure that burdens have not been shifted from upfront carbon to whole-of-life.
+It is not part of the points calculation for Green Star. - Whole-of-life embodied carbon footprint (A-D): This is used as a sense-check to help ensure that burdens have not been shifted from upfront carbon to whole-of-life.
 It includes EN 15804 modules A, B, C and D (i.e., it includes credits from reuse and recycling).
-It is not part of the points calculation for Green Star Design & As Built NZv1.1.
+It is not part of the points calculation for Green Star.